New Customer? Get Gold or Silver at Spot!

-Coin Type – Chief Justice John Marshall – 2005
+2005 Chief Justice John Marshall Silver Dollar

 Coin Type - 2005 Chief Justice John Marshall commemorative silver coin.

-Chief Justice of the Supreme Court John Marshall was honored on the 250th anniversary of his birth by Congress.
-They authorized a commemorative Silver Dollar honoring the fourth Chief Justice who served from 1801 until 1835.
+John Marshall was the fourth Chief Justice, serving from 1801 until 1835.
 His most notable achievement in that position was establishing the legal doctrine of Judicial Review.
-This doctrine gave the Supreme Court of the United States the authority and privilege to overturn even an Act of Congress if the Court determine that the Act of Congress exceeds the powers granted to Congress under the Constitution of the United States.
-This again was the Founding Fathers’ method of curtailing an ever-powerful Congress if it exceeded its regulated authority.
+This doctrine gave the Supreme Court of the United States the authority and the privilege to overturn even an Act of Congress if the Court determines that the Act exceeds the powers granted to Congress under the Constitution of the United States.
+This doctrine, established by the Court in Marbury v.
+Madison (1803), affirmed the Supreme Court’s authority to declare acts of Congress unconstitutional.
+Marshall wrote the Court’s opinion in 519 of the 1,106 cases decided during his tenure, nearly half of the total.
+He strengthened the Court’s authority through persuasion, a congenial manner, and keen policy insight.

 (A 2005-P Chief Justice John Marshall Silver Dollar, Uncirculated, Obverse [left], Reverse [right].)